mcelroym/NBA-Analysis/README.md

 - A series of functions to pull NBA data from basketball-reference.com

 Bet Simulation.R
-- Simulations to predict the spread and moneyline and future games.
+- Simple simulation to predict the spread and moneyline of future games.